Arnold woman charged in fatal overdose to await trial on house arrest after new drug arrest

 McDonald later admitted to police she was with Henley when he brought the drugs to Steck and the pair were arrested after a confidential informant helped arrange the purchase of other drugs from them two days later.

-Police officers testified Monday that McDonald was arrested again last September following a traffic stop in New Kensington.
-During a search of McDonald's vehicle, investigators found crack cocaine hidden inside the vehicle's fuse box and a marijuana cigarette.
+Police officers testified Monday that McDonald was arrested again last September after a traffic stop in New Kensington.
+During a search of McDonald's vehicle, investigators reportedly found crack cocaine hidden inside the vehicle's fuse box and a marijuana cigarette.

 Rich Cholodofsky is a Tribune-Review staff writer.
 You can contact Rich by email at rcholodofsky@triblive.com or via Twitter .